tomb7890/pycatcher/README.md

 Optionally,  a `data-directory` option may be used override the location of primary media storage.
 Add URLs for as many feeds as you like and, for each feed, an optional integer in `maxeps`  if you would like other than the default of three of the latest episodes.

-By default, downloaded media will be stored in the "~/podcasts" directory.
+By default, downloaded media will be stored in `~/podcasts` directory.
 Set the `PODCASTROOT` environment variable to overrride this preference.